★ Desert Mountain ★ Ultra-Luxury Golf Community

 The seven private golf courses are what define Desert Mountain Scottsdale Real Estate against every other Arizona golf community.
 Six are Jack Nicklaus Signature designs, making this the largest concentration of Nicklaus Signature courses at any single private club globally.
 The seventh is a Bill Coore par-3 short course completed in 2018.

-- Renegade (Nicklaus, 1987): The original course.
-Two routings (long and short) that share fairways, a Nicklaus design experiment found nowhere else.
+• Renegade (Nicklaus, 1987): The original course.
+Two routings share fairways, a Nicklaus design experiment found nowhere else.

-- Cochise (Nicklaus, 1988): Site of the PGA Tour Champions Charles Schwab Cup Championship for many years.
-Strong mountain backdrops.
+• Cochise (Nicklaus, 1988): Host of the PGA Tour Champions Charles Schwab Cup Championship for many years.

-- Geronimo (Nicklaus, 1989): Water-feature dominant with multiple lake-fronting holes.
-Considered one of the most photogenic.
+• Geronimo (Nicklaus, 1989): Water-feature dominant with multiple lake-fronting holes.
+Most photogenic.

-- Chiricahua (Nicklaus, 1999): Dramatic elevation changes with views east to the Mazatzal Mountains.
+• Chiricahua (Nicklaus, 1999): Dramatic elevation changes with Mazatzal Mountain views.

-- Outlaw (Nicklaus, 2003): The longest of the six full-length courses.
-Members rate it the truest championship test.
+• Outlaw (Nicklaus, 2003): Longest of the six full-length courses.
+Truest championship test.

 How Do Buyers Find Desert Mountain Homes for Sale Off-Market?